nus-cs2103-AY2223S1/ip/docs/README.md

 All tasks are displayed and shown to the user

 ```
-Duke heard: Here are the task in your list:
+Bubbles: Here are the task in your list:
 1. [D][X] CS2103T IP (by:Sep 16 2022)
 2. [E][X] Concert IP (at: Esplanade)
 3. [T][X] CS2100 Lab